(View From The Couch is a weekly column that reviews what's new on Blu-ray, DVD and Streaming. Ratings are on a four-star scale.)

 - Patrick Swayze in Red Dawn (Photo: Shout!
 Factory & MGM)

 RED DAWN (1984).
 No amount of warm and fuzzy ‘80s nostalgia can save Red Dawn, writer-director John Milius’ head-smackingly stupid action romp about a bunch of Colorado teens squaring off against Commie invaders.
 The daft plot deals with the invasion of the U.S. by Soviet, Cuban and Nicaraguan forces; among their targets is a small Colorado town in the middle of nowhere.
-The notion that any foreign enemy would concern itself with making such a big deal over fly-over Red State real estate is only slightly less believable than the notion that a bunch of beer-guzzling yahoos would successfully ward off such invaders when in reality they would just get drunk and shoot off their own toes.
+The notion that any foreign enemy would concern itself with making such a big deal over fly-over Red State real estate with no other given purpose than wholesale slaughter is only slightly less believable than the notion that a bunch of beer-guzzling yahoos would successfully ward off such invaders when in reality they would just get drunk and shoot off their own toes.
 Still, the film was a huge hit among conservative chickenhawks during the Reagan years and even today stands as the Citizen Kane of right-wing masturbatory fodder.
 The excellent score by Basil Poledouris (RoboCop) is about its only asset – well, that and the enormous camp value, which is sizable enough to wonder how anyone ever thought this movie was offensive or, conversely, inspiring.
 Among the most hilarious bits: Harry Dean Stanton (as the father of the Patrick Swayze and Charlie Sheen characters) howling, “Aveeeenge meeee!”; the Russkies importing a copy of Sergei Eisenstein’s Alexander Nevsky to show at the local theater; and the entirety of C. Thomas Howell’s performance.
 Incidentally, this was the first film to be released with the newly formed PG-13 rating.